 For the presentation, the student will create and present a timeline of developmental milestones and significant events in their life that influenced them as a student and/or decision to become a teacher (consider perhaps the happiest, saddest, embarrassing moment, favorite teacher, positive/negative influences in your life, etc.).
-The students will also align their timeline with a theory or theories that we have learned in class.
-There must be a minimum of 2 theorists included in your presentation and justification paper.
-Completed assignment will be submitted in blackboard.
+The student will also align his/her presentation with a minimum of 2 theorists discussed in class.
+Completed presentation will be presented in class and written assignment will be submitted in blackboard.
 Your justification paper is your written presentation.
 Please make sure to include all information you cover in your presentation.
+You will also upload My Life Presentation to TK20.

-Article Critiques- 100 points
+Article Critiques (individual)- 100 points